 Analytical specificity is defined as the percentage of signals that hybridise to the correct locus and no other location.
-Four chromosomal loci in each of 20 metaphase cells from five samples were analysed, giving 400 data points.
-The location of each hybridised probe was mapped and the number of metaphase chromosome FISH signals that hybridised to the correct locus was recorded.
+Two chromosomal loci in each of twenty

 The analytical specificity of each probe in the kit was calculated as the number of metaphase chromosome FISH signals hybridised to the correct locus divided by the total number of metaphase chromosome FISH signals hybridised, this result was multiplied by 100, expressed as a percentage and given with a 95% confidence interval.